phanumat/Documentation/getting-started/first-smartapp.rst

     :class: strike

 This tutorial will guide you through writing your first SmartApp.
-Once you've read through the :ref:`groovy-for-smartthings`, this should be your next stop.
+Once you've read through the :ref:`groovy-for-PEA HiVE`, this should be your next stop.

 ----